funnela/docker-compose/README.md

 Restoring existing DB
 ---

 Follow steps described in `Basic setup`.
-Next connect to the postgres server running in a container and replace the `funnela` by restoring the backup.
+Next connect to the postgres server running in a container and replace the `funnela` db by restoring the backup.
 Restart whole docker compose stack.
 Database will be automatically updated to the most recent version which is compatible with docker - it might take some time.
+Use master password to login and change all the passwords.